htranchung/Bootcamp-Assignment-Site/README.md

-Bootcamp site we had to make during the course using Bootstrap (for some reason I lost the "Site.html")
+Bootcamp site we had to make during the course using Bootstrap (I lost the "Site.html")

 ![](images/home.png)